-A first question concerns how these CRWPs are generated and in particular which processes, happening in the Tropics and/or 310 in the extratropics, are involved.
+A first question concerns how these CRWPs are generated and in particular which processes, happening in the Tropics and/or in the extratropics, are involved.

 CRWP1.
-The analysis of outgoing longwave radiation (OLR) suggests that tropical convection anomalies might play a role in the initiation of CRWP1 eventsduring CRWP1 events highlights that tropical convection anomalies likely play a role in its initiationJR.
+The analysis of outgoing longwave radiation (OLR) suggests that tropical convection anomalies might play a role in the initiation of CRWP1 events.
 Lagged composites of pentad-mean OLR indicate the presence of convective activity over the north-eastern Indian Ocean in the 10 days before $t{max}$ (Fig. 6a).
-Following the mechanism described byJR Sardeshmukh and Hoskins (1988), the

-315 anomalously strong convection becomes the source of a negative vorticity anomaly at upper levels over the Indian subcontinent that persists while OLR anomalies progressively decay (Fig. 6c).
+Following the mechanism described by Sardeshmukh and Hoskins (1988), the anomalously strong convection becomes the source of a negative vorticity anomaly at upper levels over the Indian subcontinent that persists while OLR anomalies progressively decay (Fig. 6c).
 The same anomaly leads to an acceleration of the subtropical jet stream on its northern flank, as testified by the zonal wind anomalies (Figs. 6a,c).
-A zoom of Fig. 6 over south-east Asia is portrayed in the supplement (Fig. S3) to better highlight this series of stepsJR.
-Meanwhile, a large-scale anticyclone intensifies
+A zoom of Fig. 6 over south-east Asia is portrayed in the supplement (Fig. S3) to better highlight this series of steps.
+Meanwhile, a large-scale anticyclone intensifies to the east of Japan, together with a cyclonic area in between that anticyclone and the one over the Indian subcontinent, as shown by the geopotential and vorticity anomalies (Fig. 6c).
+The anticyclone off the coast of Japan is the same one visible in the lagged regression analysis over the North Pacific (Fig. 3a).
+The arc-shape of the Rossby wave train originated from tropical convection becomes well visible more downstream, with a trough formed north of Canada and a ridge centred over Newfoundland between lags -2 days and +2 days (Fig. 6e).
+At positive lags, this Rossby wave train originating from the Tropics disappears and a more zonal propagation of wavenumbers 4 to 5 is noticeable over the midlatitudes (Figs. 6e,g).

+The location of the anomalous convection and of the downstream anticyclone are reminiscent of the impact that MJO phase 3 has on the midlatitude circulation (e.g., Jeong et al., 2008; Henderson et al., 2016).
+To verify possible links, we analyzed the median amplitude and the phase of the MJO during CRWP1 events.
+The median MJO amplitude was tested for significance using bootstrapping: medians exceeding the 95th percentile of the bootstrapped distribution, obtained after resampling 2500

 Figure 4.
 Composites of pentad-mean, standardized anomalies of $E_x$ and logarithm of RWP amplitude at $t{max}$ of events respectively in the top and bottom 15% of (a,b) PC1 (c,d) PC2 and (e,f) PC3.
-Only significant standardized anomalies (p < 0.01) are shown, as well as composite E vectors (black arrows)and DJF mean E vectors (green arrows)JR emanating from areas of significant $E_x$ anomalies.
+Only significant standardized anomalies (p < 0.01) are shown, as well as composite E vectors (black arrows) emanating from areas of significant $E_x$ anomalies.
 Bold black latitude circles indicate 35°N and 75°N. The composite of PV at 250 hPa is overlaid (black contours, only 1 PVU, 1.5 PVU and 2 PVU)